 - 5.1.1.
 Appoint and remove vice-chair of local committee.
 The trustee directors appoint and remove members of the local committee but the holder of vice-chair is decided by the local committee. - 5.1.2.
 Ensure GIAS is up to date (R).
-This will be updated by the head teacher or school business manager local committee to check for compliance. - 5.1.3.
-Organise calendar of local committee.
+This will be updated by the headteacher or school business manager and the local committee must check for compliance. - 5.1.3.
 The local committee is responsible for its own calendar of events (eg meeting dates, times). - 5.1.4.
 Maintain and publish a register of local committee members' interests.
 The local committee is accountable and will ensure that this is maintained by the clerk and published on the school website by school staff. - 5.1.5.
 Approve locally owned policies only where specifically delegated.
-These are clearly identified here.